FadiZahhar/Webcommunity-MearnStack-Training/README.md

 ### Front End Part 3 objectives
 1. introduction to NextJS
 2. Converting our solution from Single Page Application to a server app (SEO friendly)
+3. use TypeScript instead of JSX
 3. converting the server middleware backend using the nextjs middleware api
 4. deploy the code to versal.

+## How to start
+1. send and email to info@wmvp.dev to request a colaboration permession.
+2. once you are added as a colaborator, you need to create a new branch from main with your own name.
+3. practice evrething shared from the Lebanese Web Community, on the Wiki Documentation and project objectives.
+4. attend the online meetings to follow the progress of the community training, and you may check old meetings shared on Vimeo documented for the purpose of this free training.